 ⇋ Use credit cards judiciously and must not touch your credit limit.

-Why not pay the Minimum amount and pay Full Outstanding
+Why not to pay the Minimum amount in credit card bill

-⇨ The minimum amount is 2% of the outstanding balance and if suppose outstanding balance on your credit card is 5000 Rs than the minimum amount is 100.
+⇨ The minimum amount is 2% of the outstanding balance and if suppose outstanding balance on your credit card is 5000 Rs then the minimum amount is 100.

-⇨ Now if you want to pay a minimum than these 100 rupees will not be deducted from your outstanding balance as a whole.
+⇨ Now if you want to pay a minimum then these 100 rupees will not be deducted from your outstanding balance as a whole.

 ⇨ A finance charge will be made by the company to the consumer which is @1.5% of the outstanding balance ( 1.5% of 5000 = 75 Rs. )